 Who Needs Vehicle Insurance in Louisiana?

-All vehicles registered in Louisiana must carry liability insurance, or another form of evidence of financial responsibility (either a bond or $50,000 deposited with the state treasurer).
+All vehicles registered in Louisiana must carry liability insurance, or another form of evidence of financial responsibility (either a surety bond, real estate bond, or $30,000 deposited with the state treasurer).

 If you cancel your insurance, you have to turn your license plate in to the Office of Motor Vehicles.
 If you don't plan to drive your vehicle on any Louisiana roads, but you still want to keep it registered, submit a Vehicle Statement of Non-Use before you cancel the liability insurance.
 You can do that online at the Office of Motor Vehicles.